ozgesurer/ozgesurer.github.io/_pages/about.md

 [Download CV]({{https://ozgesurer.github.io}}/files/OS_CV.pdf)

-My primary research interests lie at the intersection of statistics and machine learning to analyze and develop tools for learning from large data sets.
-My doctoral work focuses on designing interpretable predictive models to discover the group structure from data, and their interdisciplinary applications.
-In addition, I develop tools and techniques relying on Bayesian statistical learning to predict the future behavior of physical systems with well-quantified uncertainties.
+My research interests include uncertainty quantification, statistical computing, and statistical methods for large data sets.
+The objective of this research is to develop new statistical methods in the presence of data.